Immigrant Children’s Program

 The District covers this population with household income up to 319% of the Federal Poverty Level

-Figures compiled using 2024 FPL numbers distributed by the U.S. Department of Health and Human Services
+Figures compiled using 2025 FPL numbers as of January 15, 2025 distributed by the U.S. Department of Health and Human Services

 * 5% income disregard is included